How Long Does Alcohol Withdrawal Last?

 Is It Necessary to Seek Treatment for Alcohol Withdrawal?

-Those battling an alcohol use disorder have additional health risks and an increased likelihood of relapsing when exposed to AWS.
+Those battling an alcohol use disorder have additional health risks and an increased likelihood of relapse when exposed to AWS.
 If you don’t get help, withdrawal and relapse will keep happening over and over again.
 Therefore, to safely manage the physical and emotional repercussions of long-term alcohol misuse, inpatient care or outpatient treatment is often necessary for people with addictions.

 Once a diagnosis of AWS has been made, you will be recommended treatment options to effectively manage your withdrawals, as untreated symptoms can greatly increase the risk of relapse.
 Medical professionals advise against abrupt cessation for the safe management of alcohol withdrawal.
 Detoxing from alcohol should always begin with a medical evaluation of your health status.
 Don’t risk your health by trying to manage detox on your own.